wmlele/devise-otp/README.md

 # Devise::OTP

-Devise OTP is a two-factors authentication extension for Devise.
+Devise OTP is a Two-Factor Authentication extension for Devise.
 The second factor is done using an [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238) Time-Based One-Time Password (TOTP) implemented by the [rotp library](https://github.com/mdp/rotp).

 It has the following features: